jjs003/CapstoneProject/index.md

   Your browser does not support the video tag.
   </video>
 </div>
-*This video depicts the changes made with Enhancement Three, focusing on gameplay and username entry.*
+*This video depicts the changes made with Enhancement Three, focusing on gameplay and username entry after a high score is achieved.*

 For Enhancement Three, the final improvement has been implemented in the Breakout game developed during the coursework for CS 330: Computational Graphics and Visualization.
 This enhancement expands upon the original basic version of Breakout by adding the ability to save high scores to a local SQLite database.
 Each level now has a dedicated high score leaderboard containing the top 10 fastest completion times, which can be accessed by pressing the ‘H’ key from the level select screen or after achieving a new high score.
 When a high score is recorded, players can enter a username, limited to 10 alphanumeric characters, to be added to the leaderboard.
 Additionally, the collision mechanics between the paddle and ball have been refined to provide a more realistic gameplay experience.